 Texas border mayor charged with trying to rig own election

-City spokeswoman Cary Zayas says the mayor "very adamantly" denies wrongdoing.
+City spokeswoman Cary Zayas told reporters outside the courthouse that the mayor "very adamantly" denies wrongdoing.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.